Localization for THH(ku) and the topological Hochschild and cyclic homology of Waldhausen categories: , , and the cyclotomic trace

 For $v\aC_{0}$ a subcategory of $\aC_{0}$ containing the isomorphisms and satisfying the Gluing Axiom, the relative cyclotomic trace is the map

 induced by the inclusion of objects

 \end{defn}

-Finally, to compare the definitions of this section with the theories used in \cite{BlumbergMandellTHHLoc}, we state the following two theorems.
-The first is a consequence of the Additivity Theorem~\ref{thmadditivitynoncon} and proved in Section~\ref{secadd}.
+Finally, to compare the definitions of this section with the theories used in \cite{BlumbergMandellTHHLoc} and Chapter~\ref{tw-thhmv}, we state the following two theorems.
+The first is a consequence of the {Additivity Theorem}~\ref{thmadditivitynoncon} and proved in Section~\ref{secadd}.

-\begin{thm} Let $\aA$ be an enhanced simplicial Waldhausen category.
+\begin{thm} Let $\aA$ be an enhanced simplicially enriched Waldhausen category.
 The inclusion of $THH(\aA^{S})$ in $WTHH(\aA)$ is a weak equivalence of cyclotomic spectra. \end{thm}

 The second is a special case of the Sphere Theorem from Section~\ref{secspheretheorem}; see Corollaries~\ref{cor:ekmm} and~\ref{cor:simpring}.

 \begin{thm} Let $R$ be a ring, a simplicial ring, or a connective ring spectrum, and let $\aA$ be the simplicially tensored Waldhausen category of finite cell modules (built out of free or finitely generated projective modules) in Example~\ref{exofinterest}.(i) or (ii) (as appropriate).
 Then the natural map $WTHH^{\Gamma}(\aA)\to WTHH(\aA)$ is a weak equivalence of cyclotomic spectra. \end{thm}